ironkayman/RebisTheory/rebis_theory.md

 <h3 align="center">Chapter <code>II</code>: Establishment of Undercorp</h3>

 Within Underworld fiendish ecosystem develops.
 Devilites emerge as one of conscious species, and over time develop a society, existing, as currently known, within corporations.
-One such corporation is named "Undercorp" and is related to material realm (desc, design: [Devilite](https://wiki.spiralknights.com/Devilite), desc: [Morgral'm](https://wiki.spiralknights.com/Morgral%27m)).
+One such corporation is named Undercorp and is related to material realm (`Assistant Supervisor of Resource Allocations, Undercorp` - [Morgral'm](https://wiki.spiralknights.com/Morgral%27m)) through its presence in the [Ancient Grove](https://wiki.spiralknights.com/March_of_the_Tortodrones/Ancient_Grove).

 Underworld is not devoid of elements.
 Based on fiendish biology and elemental alignment of devilites, subdivisions are formed within the corporate structure: